DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Evaluation Results

-\textbf{Quantitative results.} Table~\ref{tab:apricot} shows the performance of different defense methods on the APRICOT benchmark.
-The ASRs of targeted attacks are low on Vanilla detectors, with an overall score of 0.082.
-The overall ASR of untargeted attacks on Vanilla detectors is 0.424, showing that untargeted attacks work much better than targeted attacks in the real world.
-These results are consistent with original APRICOT results~\cite{braunegg2020apricot}.
-Among all the defense baselines, PAD performs the best when defending against targeted attacks, with mAP.5 of 0 and ASR of 0.007 on RetinaNet specifically.
-On the other hand, NutNet outperforms the other baselines when defending against untargeted attacks, with the lowest mAP.5 scores on all three detectors.
-Our method \ProjectName{} achieves the lowest ASRs on Faster RCNN and SSD when defending against either targeted or untargeted attacks, and the second best performance on RetinaNet.
-In conclusion, \ProjectName{} shows the best overall performance when facing targeted attacks, and competitive performance as NutNet when facing untargeted attacks.
-Note that although PAD has an overall performance similar to \ProjectName{} for hiding attacks (Table~\ref{tab:inria}), it falls behind \ProjectName{} in creating attacks, especially untargeted attacks (Table~\ref{tab:apricot}).
-Similarly, although NutNet performs well on creating attacks, it underperforms \ProjectName{} on hiding attacks.
-Overall, our proposed method \ProjectName{} demonstrates consistent superior performance across different types of attacks.
+Table~\ref{tab:apricot} shows the performance of different defense methods on the APRICOT benchmark.
+The overall ASR of targeted attacks on Vanilla detectors is 0.082, and of untargeted attacks is 0.424, showing that untargeted attacks work much better than targeted attacks.
+These results are consistent with original results reported in APRICOT paper~\cite{braunegg2020apricot}.
+Among all the other baselines, PAD performs the best when defending targeted attacks, with an overall mAP@0.5 of 0.010 and ASR of 0.017.
+On the other hand, NutNet outperforms the other baselines when defending untargeted attacks, with the lowest overall mAP@0.5 of 0.050.
+Our method \ProjectName{} achieves the lowest ASRs on Faster RCNN and SSD when defending both targeted and untargeted attacks, and the second lowest on RetinaNet.
+Overall, \ProjectName{} shows the best performance when facing targeted attacks, and competitive performance as NutNet when facing untargeted attacks.
+By combining results from Table~\ref{tab:inria} and Table~\ref{tab:apricot}, we can observe that \ProjectName{} demonstrates consistent superior performance across different types of attacks.